91视频

 Group photo, five researchers.

-Mohamed Sahbi Loukil, Romero Ramirez, Marie Jonsson, Karin Wennersten and Khurshid Malik in LiU Composite Lab.
+Mohamed Sahbi Loukil, Rodger Romero Ramirez, Marie Jonsson, Karin Wennersten and Khurshid Malik in LiU Composite Lab.
 Photographer: Ulrik Svedin

 In the same building and close to the LiU Composite Laboratory (LCL), there are also modern 3D printers for both composite and metal.
 They are part of the department's investment in research on additive manufacturing, 3D-printing in different materials.
 The Campus Valla also has competence and equipment for manufacturing services, such as laser cutting and CNC turning.